Pet Health Certificates in Dedham, MA

 Domestic vs. International Pet Travel: What You Need to Know

 Domestic air travel: Most U.S. airlines require a health certificate issued within 10 days of the flight for pets traveling in the cabin or as checked baggage.
 Each airline has its own policies regarding accepted breeds, carrier dimensions, and health documentation — check with your specific carrier before booking.
+If your pet is traveling in the cargo hold, temperatures generally cannot exceed 85°F and cannot remain below 40°F for more than four hours.

 Interstate travel: When moving between states, a health certificate and current rabies vaccine certificate are generally required.
 Some states have additional specific requirements, particularly for dogs and cats entering from certain regions.
 Our team can advise you on what documentation is needed for your destination state.